fstarred/arcade-hacks/ffight/README.md

 06D0C6   FFFF  0002  0650  06E0  003F  0A04  0126   ÿÿ...P.à.?...&
 ```

-We can divide each block by 0x0E bytes, so we have first offset starting at 0x06D02C, then the next ones at 0x06D03A,0x06D048 and so on.
+For the ease of reading or usage, we can split each block by 0x0E bytes so that we have first offset starting at 0x06D02C, then the next ones at 0x06D03A,0x06D048 and so on.

 ### Enemy information

-Below's the enemy's map of the first stage (slum 1)
+Below's the enemy's map data of the first stage (slum 1)

 ```
 O + 0x00 = when 0xFF8412 == value then load into memory the enemy data: